What does the DFC do?

-The Diamond Fund for Choristers aims to raise £10 million by 2020 to help ensure that the unique living heritage of the UKs cathedral choirs continues to benefit children, society and future generations.
+The Diamond Fund for Choristers raises funds to ensure that the unique living heritage of the UK’s cathedral choirs continues to benefit young people, the communities they live in, the nation and future generations.

-Thanks to our generous supporters, we help choristers and cathedral choirs in the following ways.
+In particular, we help choristers and cathedral choirs in the following ways:

-- Unexpected family difficulties such as redundancy, illness or worse can threaten to interrupt a choristers education, with unwelcome consequences for the chorister and the choir as a whole.
-We aim to provide bursaries to help families cope and ensure the choir and the individual chorister are not disrupted.
+Unexpected family difficulties such as redundancy, illness or worse can threaten to interrupt a chorister’s education, with unwelcome consequences for the chorister and the choir as a whole.
+Along with our parent charity FCM, we provide bursaries to help families cope and ensure the choir and the individual chorister are not disrupted.

 Find out more about the impact our work makes to the lives of choristers and others.